attilammagyar/js80p/README.txt

 =====

-JS80P is a MIDI driven, performance oriented, versatile, free and open source synthesizer VST plugin for Linux and Windows.
+JS80P is a MIDI driven, performance oriented, versatile, free and open source synthesizer VST® plugin for Linux and Windows.

 JS80P has two oscillators (and a sub-harmonic sine), and a lot of filters, effects, envelopes, LFOs, and powerful macros to shape your sound with